Acceptable Use Policy

 Students may not use the La Salle High School network to cheat or plagiarize work.

 Use of School Hardware

-La Salle classrooms are equipped with projectors, tuners, DVD/VCR units, and speakers.
-La Salle High School also has several portable carts that include this hardware.
-Students are forbidden to tamper with, move, or attach devices to any La Salle-owned A/V hardware (including items not mentioned by name above, such as video cameras, microphones, cables, studio lights, etc.) without the expressed consent of the classroom teacher or the Technology Director.
+Classrooms and mobile carts are equipped with projectors, tuners, DVD/VCR units, and speakers.
+Students are forbidden to use, tamper with, move, or attach devices to any La Salle-owned A/V equipment without the express consent of the classroom teacher or the Technology Director.